magic/test/README.md

 // if fn is a promise the resolved value will be returned export default { fn: new Promise(r => r(true)), expect: true, info: 'expect true to be true' }

-// if expects is a promise it will resolve before being compared to the fn return value export default { fn: true, expect: new Promise(r => r(true)), info: 'expect true to be true' }
+// if expect is a promise it will resolve before being compared to the fn return value export default { fn: true, expect: new Promise(r => r(true)), info: 'expect true to be true' }

 // callback functions can be tested easily too: